Help for behavioral health crises

 We avoid unnecessary use of police and costly hospital stays, and address the immediate needs of people experiencing homelessness.

-A community paramedic, a clinician and a peer specialist
+A community paramedic, EMT, and peer or SFHOT specialist

-A community paramedic assesses for medical and mental health emergencies
+A community paramedic and/or EMT assesses for medical and mental health emergencies and determines the client's most immediate needs.

-A peer specialist with lived experience helps make the connection with clients to gain trust and move them to be open to care
+A peer or SFHOT specialist with lived and/or proximate experience helps make the connection with clients to gain trust and move them to be open to care.

-After the response call, we follow up and connect clients to services, such as treatment and housing.
+After the response call, the team transports clients to services, such as treatment and housing, and refers the client to follow up care and support.

 Neighborhood based care and support

 Two teams provide overnight coverage and fill in any gaps in needs.

 Call 9-1-1 if you see someone in crisis and describe what you are seeing to our trained dispatchers.